Physics Inspiring the Next Generation: Exploring the Cosmos!

 Space is limited!
 Please submit all of your application materials by our deadline!

-Interested 8th grade students must submit an online application AND all required camp forms by Monday, May 27th, 2024.
+Interested 8th grade students must submit an online application AND all required camp forms BY THE THIRD MONDAY IN MAY.

 Application: Complete the application on Survey Monkey or use the QR code to complete it on the device of your choice.